RWPhillips/ObjectAid-Fixed/README.md

 Although broken, you can still generate UMLs, you just need a blank .ucls file.
 I'm not sure why this happens, but the only thing broken in this install is that you cannot generate the .ucls files-- so you CAN generate UMLs, you just can't create the file that holds them.
 That's why I have now generated and provided the blank.ucls above for you to rename / use as many times as you need.

 Download the blank.ucls file, put it in your folder with your project, then drag the files over into the UML.
 You will recieve errors (Eclipse will seem really pissed about it) but you can ignore the errors / click OK and it will generate the UML just fine.
 You can even right-click and save it as an image!

+<a name="linux"></a>
+### Does This Work On Linux?

+No clue!
+I don't have a Linux computer currently to try it on, so please let me know if you get it working on Linux!